dimasmith/together/README.md

 ## Code style

-Code style is checked with [jscs](http://jscs.info/) using preset for [Airbnb](https://github.com/airbnb/javascript) code style.
+Code style is checked with [eslint](http://eslint.org) using preset for [Airbnb](https://github.com/airbnb/javascript) code style.

+Eslint also does static analysis of code.

 All code is transpilled using [babel](http://babeljs.io/).
 ES2015 features used.